 Applying the Deduction to Arch MI’s Products

-The amount of the MI premium attributable to 2015 and 2016 is tax-deductible.
+The amount of the MI premium attributable to 2018 is tax-deductible.
 Thus, single premiums (and other upfront premium payments) are amortized over time and cannot be deducted in one calendar year.
 Borrowers should consult a professional tax advisor to determine the amount of the MI premium eligible for tax deduction in any given year.

 Arch MI cannot provide tax advice.
 Please consult a tax advisor concerning eligibility and application of the MI tax deduction in your particular circumstances under the Internal Revenue Code and the laws of any other taxing jurisdiction.
 The above information is based on review of statutory language, federal guidance and present law.
 However, the Internal Revenue Service may reach different conclusions for these issues in future regulatory action or guidance.